dvlab-research/MR-GSM8K/README.md

 🤗 <a href="https://huggingface.co/datasets/Randolphzeng/DiagGSM8K" target="_blank">HF Dataset</a> • 📃 <a href="https://arxiv.org/abs/2312.17080" target="_blank"> Arxiv Paper </a><br>
 </p>

 Welcome to the official repository for the MR-GSM8K dataset and related research.
-This repository serves as a hub for resources associated with our recent publication "MR-GSM8K: A Meta-Reasoning Revolution in Large Language Model Evaluation".
+This repository serves as a hub for resources associated with our recent publication "MR-GSM8K: A Meta-Reasoning Benchmark for Large Language Model Evaluation".

-We encourage other SOTA Math LLMS to try out our benchmark and return its results to us.
+We provided a demo evaluate script for you to try out benchmark in **mere two steps**.
+We encourage other SOTA LLMS to try out our benchmark and return its results to us.
 We would be happy to include it in the `eval_results` and update the evaluation tables below for you.

-## News
-[2024.01.19] We submitted our second draft of MR-GSM8K(renamed from DiagGSM8k) paper with minor cleaning of the dataset and introduced our novel metrics MR-Score.
-This update is mainly for naming consistency for the future expansion to more subjects and different difficulties.
-Please rest in sure that this should be our (hopefully) last major updates on the repo config and we are sorry for the confusion!

-[2024.01.07] We are working hard on creating a more holistic and multifaceted evaluation benchmark that broadens the scope and difficulty levels of current MR-GSM8K.
-Please stay tuned and consider adding a star for updates.

-[2023.12.28] We submitted our first draft of MR-GSM8k paper and also open-sourced the benchmark and its evaluation results

 ## About the Evaluation Benchmark